kamilazdybal/PCAfold/README.md

   <img src="https://gitlab.multiscale.utah.edu/common/PCAfold/raw/master/PCAfold-logo.png" width="500">
 </p>

-**PCAfold** is an open-source Python library for generating, analyzing and improving empirical low-dimensional manifolds obtained via Principal Component Analysis (PCA).
+**PCAfold** is an open-source Python library for generating, analyzing and improving low-dimensional manifolds obtained via Principal Component Analysis
+(PCA).
 It incorporates a variety of data preprocessing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and utilizes a novel approach to assess the quality of the obtained